mohamedbasith30122001/Phonepe_Pulse_Data_Visualization/README.md

 #df to Csv
 aggr_trans.to_csv('aggregated_transaction.csv',index=False)
 ```
+### 5. E D A Process and Frame work

+#### a) Access MySQL DB

+* Create a connection to the MySQL server and access the specified MySQL DataBase by using pymysql library

+#### b) Filter the data

+* Filter and process the collected data depending on the given requirements by using SQL queries

+#### c) Visualization

+* Finally, create a Dashboard by using Streamlit and applying selection and dropdown options on the Dashboard and show the output are Geo visualization, bar chart, and Dataframe Table

 #### Create Table and Insert into Postgresql
 - After creating dataframe insert the dataframe into sql  inner server by using postgresql
 - To Establish the connection with sql server